SasukeFreestyle/XTLS-Iran-TLS/README.md

 - id:
   - Your UUID in config.json
 - Flow: xtls-rprx-vision
-  - If your software does not have vision, leave flow empty.
+  - If your software does not have vision, leave flow empty. ,none in flow required.
 - Encryption: None
 - Network: TCP
 - TLS: TLS